splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

       Replace ``<enter-o11y-access-token>`` in the example above, with the user API access token you retrieved from Splunk Observability Cloud in previous step.

     b.
-To pair with API endpoints, collect the following information before using the curl command:
+To pair with API endpoints, collect the following information then run the curl command:

        i.
 Splunk Cloud Platform admin API access token (Create a new authentication token with an admin user.
 See :new-page:`Use Splunk Web to create authentication tokens <https://docs.splunk.com/Documentation/Splunk/9.3.1/Security/CreateAuthTokens>`.)